 Some things have huge spikes of interest due to being all over the media or going viral.

-Other get spikes at certain times of years due to being seasonal.
+Other get spikes at certain times of the year due to being seasonal.

 Then the interest drops off.

-It doesn't mean they aren't profitable but it's worth considering WHY the trend is going downward or spiked before trying to make money from the niche.
+It doesn't mean they aren't profitable but it's worth considering WHY the trend is going down or spiked before trying to make money from the niche.

 Write down what you found in your Word document or notepad.

 If using Word then you can grab a screenshot too for easy future reference.